shalomemmy/cod/README.md

 ---

 **Note:** This is a production-ready template that Solana DAOs can fork and customize for their specific needs.
-The focus is on security, efficiency, and developer experience.# cod
+The focus is on security, efficiency, and developer experience.